Heading off to university will involve our ‘new normal’.

 At Bedfordshire, all our students will be given on campus teaching and activities blended with online lectures from September.
 Look out for instructions and events held by your course or faculty and make sure to get involved.

-During Welcome Week 2020, Beds SU have a host of digital events for you to get involved with, as well as societies and clubs.
+During the Welcome period, Beds SU have a host of digital events for you to get involved with, as well as societies and clubs.
 Make the most of them and get involved where you can!
 Who doesn’t love a digital pub quiz…

 Join social media groups